wryan14/TextractSSMLProcessor/README.md

   brew install imagemagick ffmpeg
   ```

 MoviePy needs the path to the `magick` executable.
-Instead of editing
-`pipeline_support/audio_processing.py` to set a hard-coded path, define the
+If it is not on your `PATH`,
-`IMAGEMAGICK_BINARY` environment variable:
+set the `IMAGEMAGICK_BINARY` environment variable:

 ```bash
 export IMAGEMAGICK_BINARY=/path/to/magick
 ```

-This variable will be picked up at runtime and used by MoviePy.
+The audio utilities read this variable at runtime and configure MoviePy.

 ## Usage